Webinar on the Medicare PFS Final Rule. Sign up.

 Risk-Stratification for Billing APCM

-One of the biggest differentiators in Advanced Primary Care Management compared to existing care management programs is that it expands eligibility to all Medicare patients.
+One of the biggest differentiators in Advanced Primary Care Management compared to existing care management programs is that it expands eligibility.
 Furthermore, patients are separated into three levels, depending on the acuity of the patient.
 Each level has its own corresponding HCPCS codes, requirements, and reimbursements levels.

 Medicare patients with one or fewer chronic conditions